NaN-NaN-sempai/WhatsappWeb_Notification_Audio_Overrider/README.md

 ### 4 - (Optional) A Userscript Extension - I use Tampermonkey:
 [`https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo`](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)

- Sometimes the server cand be loaded at the first time and you need to restart the page, so i made a custom Userscript to reload the Whatsapp Web page if it does not reach the Express server.
+ Sometimes the server cant be loaded at the first time and you need to restart the page once, so i made a custom Userscript to reload the Whatsapp Web page if it does not reach the Express server.
 The code can be located in the next step.

 ### After installing them, remember to activate all of them on the Whatsapp Web page.